-- Live within a reasonable travel distance to your chosen shelter
+- Must live within a reasonable travel distance to your chosen shelter

-- Provide transportation for veterinary visits or emergencies
+- Must provide transportation for veterinary visits or emergencies

-- Provide a safe, indoor, temperature-controlled space and adequate food
+- Must provide a safe, indoor, temperature-controlled space and adequate food

-- Stay in contact with your Foster Coordinator and Foster Coach
+- Must stay in contact with your Foster Coordinator and Foster Coach

-- Allow a periodic home visit every 6 months as required by GA law
+- Must allow a periodic home visit every 6 months as required by GA law

 0-4 weeks old.
 These kittens are fed formula every 2-4 hours, stimulated to go to the bathroom, kept on a heat source, weighed before each feeding, and closely monitored for illnesses.